mullvad/coding-guidelines/bash.md

 The above is the most cross platform way of obtaining the directory of the script.

+The exception to the above is if the script is intended to do something in the current working directory.
+For example if an argument to the script is the directory to perform some work on, and that argument defaults to the current working directory.
+In these cases, prefer to make the argument mandatory and pass `.` instead.

 ## Variables

 ### Constants vs other variables